 Copy article link

 Traditional IT network security is based on the castle-and-moat concept.
 In castle-and-moat security, it is hard to obtain access from outside the network, but everyone inside the network is trusted by default.
-The problem with this approach is that once an attacker gains access to the network, they have free reign over everything inside.
+The problem with this approach is that once an attacker gains access to the network, they have free rein over everything inside.

 This vulnerability in castle-and-moat security systems is exacerbated by the fact that companies no longer have their data in just one place.
 Today, information is often spread across cloud vendors, which makes it more difficult to have a single security control for an entire network.